Code-Institute-Submissions/fourth-milestone-project-1/README.md

 Text for products was written by myself.
 Text for recipes was sourced from an old recipe book.
 ### Media
-The brand logo was created my myself.
+The brand logo was created by myself.
 The images were sourced from Pexels and Unsplash.
 Credit to:
 [David Jakab](https://www.pexels.com/photo/cakes-chocolate-close-up-cupcakes-959079/)